Discord-Oxygen/Discord-Console-hacks/README.md

 ### Discord Activities

-Adds the activity button in the voice channel you're in.
+Adds the Activities button in the voice channel you're in.

 <details>
 <summary>Expand</summary>